Hohokam: Mesa Grande

-The Mesa Grande ruin, located in Mesa, Arizona, represents another large Hohokam village that was occupied both in the Preclassic and Classic periods, from around AD 200 to 1450.
+The Mesa Grande ruin, located in Mesa, Arizona, represents another large Hohokam village that was occupied both in the Preclassic and Classic periods, from around 200 to 1450 CE.
 Although this settlement appears to have been very important, it has had little archaeological work, other than the mapping and stabilization projects conducted by the Southwest Archaeology Team (SWAT).
-The SWAT's indispensable volunteer work at the Mesa Grande ruin began in the middle 1990s and continues today.
+The SWAT's volunteer work at the Mesa Grande ruin began in the middle 1990s and continues today.

 At its peak in the late Preclassic and early Classic periods, this settlement may have consisted of as many as 20 discrete residential areas and covered several hundred acres.
 Today, due to massive urban development, the surface remains of the village have been reduced to a 6.4-acre parcel situated immediately west of the old Mesa Hospital.
 Within this plot are the ruins of a large adobe compound and a nine-meters-high, relatively intact, platform mound.
 This is only one of the last three remaining Hohokam platform mounds in the greater Phoenix metro area.
 This parcel was transferred into public ownership in the mid-1980s, therefore the compound and mound were not destroyed and a full visitor center exists on the enclosed site that is open October–May annually.